 - 8 Rivers Capital, LLC in its $100 million sale of a minority stake to SK Group (SK) and the formation of a joint venture with SK focused on the decarbonization of Korean and key Asian markets

 - AK Steel Corporation in its approximately $3 billion sale to Cleveland-Cliffs, Inc.

-- Allego Holding B.V. (a portfolio company of Meridiam Infrastructure Partners) in its pending $3.14 billion business combination with Spartan Acquisition Corp.
+- Allego Holding B.V. (n/k/a Allego N.V.) (a portfolio company of Meridiam Infrastructure Partners) in its $3.14 billion business combination with Spartan Acquisition Corp.
 III, a SPAC sponsored by Spartan Acquisition Sponsor III LLC (an affiliate of Apollo Global Management)

 - British American Tobacco in its $4.7 billion investment in Reynolds American as part of Reynolds American’s $27.6 billion purchase of Lorillard and sale to Imperial Tobacco of the KOOL, Salem, Winston, Maverick and blu eCigs brands and other assets and liabilities for total consideration of $7.1 billion

 - Brookfield Asset Management Inc. in its approximately $4.8 billion acquisition of a 61.2% stake in Oaktree Capital Group, LLC

 - ChargePoint, Inc. in its combination with Switchback Energy Acquisition Corporation, a SPAC sponsored by NGP Switchback, LLC, in a transaction that implied a ChargePoint enterprise value of $2.4 billion